2022-02-23

 The point of this was really to show you its important to know what makes up a movement so that you can build those aspects of the movement, the same goes with any movement pattern not just locomotion.
 The exercises doesn’t have to LOOK like the movement, we just have be sure we are focused on building the quality that make that movement.
 As DVRT UK coach, Greg Perlaki shows, we can develop qualities of gait that will help us not just with locomotion, but pretty much everything we do in the gym!

-Don’t miss not only saving 20% on our Ultimate Sandbags, but when you do invest in any size of USB you will receive our Core Strap for FREE!
-Combining these two tools so greatly expands what you can achieve in your workouts.
-Just use code “save20” HERE
+Don’t miss not only saving 25% on our Ultimate Sandbags/Water Bags, but when you do invest in any size of USB you will receive our 2 FREE functional muscle building programs!
+Just use code “father” HERE

-You can also check out my newest course on Gait HERE
+You can also check out my courses like my DVRT Rx Gait course 25% off HERE